| |

 For this let’s zoom out for the even larger context of the surrounding story.

 The best of the best of Israel have been taken captive to Babylon.
+Think about Daniel and his friends.
 They are in exile, parted from the land promised to Abraham and his offspring.
 This is not a situation they are thrilled with.

 False prophets have arisen, preaching a form of prosperity gospel.
 In chapter 28 one of these prophets preached that God was going to restore the exiles in two years.
 Jeremiah wished it were so, but then prophesied God’s judgment on the false prophet for speaking lies.